 - Enforcement of the above using Data Loss Prevention technologies

 Failure to account for any of the above can increase the likeliness of a DLP tool turning into shelfware.
 The number one question each of my clients have surrounding a DLP technology is “How do I use it?”
 The answer to that question will be based on the risks in your environment, and thus a Risk Assessment should be completed.
 At a minimum the Risk Assessment should identify data types and their associated classification as well as the data flow within your environment.
-This will allow you to move forward to the next phase of policy development.
+This will allow you to move forward to the next phase of policy development and managing risk.

 Next I’ll talk about how to incorporate a DLP tool into your Risk Assessment as well as Policy Development.